JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 ## [The manifold](@id manifold-tutorial-task)

-The manifold we want to implement here a sphere, with a radius $r$.
+The manifold we want to implement here a sphere, with radius $r$.
-Since this radius is a property inherent to the manifold, it will become a field of the manifold.
+Since this radius is a property inherent to the manifold, it will become a field of the manifolds `struct`.
-The second information, we want to store is the dimension of the sphere, for example whether it's the 1-sphere, i.e. the circle, represented by vectors $p\in\mathbb R^2$ or norm $r$ or the 2-sphere in $\mathbb R^3$ of radius $r$.
+The second information, we want to store is the dimension of the sphere, for example whether it's the 1-sphere, i.e. the circle, represented by vectors $p\in\mathbb R^2$ of norm $r$ or the 2-sphere in $\mathbb R^3$ of radius $r$.
 Since the latter might be something we want to [dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch) on, we model it as a parameter of the type.
 In general the `struct` of a manifold should provide information about the manifold, which are inherent to the manifold or has to be available without a specific point or tangent vector present.
-This is -- most prominently -- a way to determine the manifold dimension.
+This is -- most prominently -- all information required to determine the manifold dimension.

 Note that this a slightly more general manifold than the [Sphere](https://juliamanifolds.github.io/Manifolds.jl/stable/manifolds/sphere.html) in [Manifolds.jl](https://juliamanifolds.github.io/Manifolds.jl/stable/index.html)

-For our example we define the following struct.
+For our example we define the following `struct`.
-While a first implementation might also just take [`AbstractManifold`](@ref)`{ℝ}` as supertype, we directly take [`AbstractDecoratorManifold`](@ref)`{ℝ}, which will be useful later.
+While a first implementation might also just take [`AbstractManifold`](@ref)`{ℝ}` as supertype, we directly take [`AbstractDecoratorManifold`](@ref)`{ℝ}, which will be useful later on.
 For now it does not make a difference.

 ```@example manifold-tutorial
 """